gbmhunter/NinjaCalc/README.rst

 #.
 Open this project in Visual Studio.
 #.
 Make sure the configuration is set to "Release".
 #.
 Build the project.
 #.
-Run "Inno Script Studio", and open the script file :code:`install/InnoSetupScript.iss`.
+Run "Inno Script Studio" (downloadable with Inno Setup), and open the script file :code:`install/InnoSetupScript.iss`.
 #.
 Press the "Run" button from within Inno Script Studio.
 #.
 Done!
 All going well, an executable called "setup.exe" should of been created in :code:`install/Output/`.